JFS ~ Jamaican FamilySearch.com

 AUTHOR OF THIS WEB SITE

 I was born in Jamaica.
-I spent the first twenty years of my life in St. James and Trelawny, and one year in Portland.
-After living for some time in the United States I later returned to Jamaica to teach and work in the Kingston/St. Andrew area.
+I spent the first 21 years of my life in St. James and Trelawny, and one year in Portland.
+After graduating from high school I was an articled clerk and law student for 3 1/2 years.
+I left Jamaica and lived for some time in the United States, where I received my university education.
+I later returned to Jamaica to teach and work in the Kingston/St. Andrew area for 6 years.
+Much of my working life has been in the business world, particularly in accounting and banking.

 In 1982 I started doing research on my family.
 Besides research in the Archives in Spanish Town, Jamaica, the Island Records Office, and the National Library of Jamaica, I have also done research at the Family History Library in Salt Lake City.
-At the local Family History Center I have on loan an almost complete set of films of the vital records of Jamaica through 1880.
 I did research for my French ancestry while living in France, and both in France and in Jamaica spent hours looking at tombstones in various cemeteries.
-Library books have provided a lot of information on life in Jamaica before 1900.

-All of the preceding information was provided to establish my experience in genealogical research.
-While it tells where I have been, it omits the fact that as a Christian I know where I am going ultimately, and that when I get to heaven it will be clear to me who all my ancestors really were.
-In the meantime finding out about them has changed my development as a person, offered many lessons, and provided a great many enjoyable hours.
+All of this about travel and genealogical experience tells where I have been, but it omits the fact that as a Christian I know where I am going ultimately, and that when I get to heaven it will be clear to me who all my ancestors really were.
 For more about this, please go to Biography 2.

-For a newspaper photograph taken at the Island Records Office, please see Jackson at the IRO
+For a newspaper photograph taken at the Island Records Office, Jamaica, please see Jackson at the IRO

 For a photograph taken as I was setting out for another day of research, please see Jackson.